dunkeltron/liri-node-app/README.md

 * The program uses the command line to take in arguments from the user.
 There are four accepted commands.

     1. concert-this "Band Name" , this command uses the bandsintown events api to find and return any upcoming shows that "Band Name" may have.
+    * The function displays the list of the bands upcoming shows acording to the bandsintown api.
+    * For each show the function will output:
+        1. The venue name
+        1. the city and state (or city and country if city not in U.S.)
+        1. the date of the concert in (MM/DD/YYY format).

     1. spotify-this-song "Song Name" , this command uses the node-spotify-api node package to search spotify for the desired song.
 This command will return the first result found by the api call only.
         * The function displays:
             1. Song Name.
-            2. Album the song is on.
+            1. Album the song is on.
-            3. Artist(s)
+            1. Artist(s)
         * If the user is searching for a more niche artist being as specific as possible should help return the desired result.

     1. movie-this "Movie Title" , this command uses searches omdb for "Movie Title".
 If the api call gets a result the program wil output the following information.